Why Does an Automotive Engine Have Low Compression in One or All Cylinders? - Detailed Diagnostic Guide

-reasons for low no compression
+reasons for low or no automtive engine cylidner compression

 When an engine has low compression is will be due to a handful of reasons which will be explained in the following guide.
-If no compression is present in any one cylinder it means a mechanical malfunction has occurred while low compression could just be the sign of worn internal engine parts.
+If no compression is present in any one cylinder it means a mechanical malfunction has occurred, while low compression could just be the sign of worn internal engine parts.
 Checking compression is done using a simple compression gauge and can be done in about 45 minutes in most cases.

 An engine with low compression in one cylinder will present itself by having a misfire and running rough while no compression in all cylinders will cause the engine not to start.
 There are many different low compression symptoms which will cause the engine to run abnormally.